 You’re Responsible for Maintenance Costs

-Many don’t consider that, in addition to the purchase price, there are also maintenance costs through the life of the equipment you are buying, so factor these into the total cost of buying equipment.
+In addition to the initial cost of equipment, there are also maintenance costs through the life of the equipment you are buying, so factor these into the total cost of buying equipment.

 You May Incur Long-Term Debt